Minor in Possession Lawyer in Miami

-Florida has the same minimum drinking age of 21 years as every other state in the nation, but many minors are regularly arrested or cited for unlawful possession of alcoholic beverages in the Sunshine State.
+While it is illegal for people under 21 to drink alcohol, many minors are regularly arrested or cited for unlawful possession of alcoholic beverages in the Sunshine State.
 Some of the juveniles charged with these crimes are residents, but many others are tourists or visitors from other states who encounter law enforcement while on vacation.
 Normally charged as misdemeanor offenses, a conviction can result in possible incarceration and fines, plus criminal records that have much bigger long-term criminal consequences for young people.
 Let a Miami minor in possession lawyer fight for your rights.

-Florida Statute § 562.111 makes it a unlawful for any person under the age of 21 years to have in her or his possession alcoholic beverages.
-The statute provides exceptions for minors acting in the scope of their employment or tasting of alcoholic beverages by students who are at least 18 years of age and tasting alcoholic beverages as part of their required curriculum at authorized postsecondary educational institutions.
+Florida Statute § 562.111 makes it unlawful for any person under the age of 21 years to have alcoholic beverages in their possession, except for minors acting in the scope of their employment or tasting of alcoholic beverages as part of their required curriculum at authorized post-secondary educational institutions.

 Possession in these cases may be actual or constructive.
 Actual possession involves an alleged offender having alcoholic beverages in his or her hands or otherwise on his or her person, while constructive possession is defined as an alleged offender having dominion and control over an alcoholic beverage, knowledge the alcoholic beverage was within his or her presence, and knowledge of the illegal nature of the alcoholic beverages.

-A second-degree misdemeanor conviction is punishable by up to six months in jail and/or a fine of up to $500.
-First-degree misdemeanor convictions are punishable by up to one year in jail and/or a fine of up to $1,000.
+A second degree misdemeanor conviction is punishable by up to 6 months in jail and/or a fine of up to $500.
+First degree misdemeanor convictions are punishable by up to 1 year in jail and/or a fine of up to $1,000.